aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Finally, while we started with a goal of delivering on the 12 guardrails, we believe we have extended well beyond those security controls, to further help customers move towards meeting the full PBMM technical control profile (official documentation is weak in this area at this time).

-??? faq "Does the ALB perform SSL offloading?"
+??? faq "1.6.2.
+Does the ALB perform SSL offloading?"

     #### Does the ALB perform SSL offloading?

     As configured - the perimeter ALB decrypts incoming traffic using its certificate and then re-encrypts it with the certificate for the back-end ALB.
 The front-end and back-end ALB's can use the same or different certs.
 If the Firewall needs to inspect the traffic, it also needs the backend certificate be manually installed.

-??? faq "What is the recommended approach to manage the ALB certificates deployed by the Accelerator?"
+??? faq "1.6.3.
+What is the recommended approach to manage the ALB certificates deployed by the Accelerator?"

     #### What is the recommended approach to manage the ALB certificates deployed by the Accelerator?